-While colon cancer can be caused by genetic and environmental factors, the food and chemicals we are unintentionally exposed to can also play an important part.
+While genetic and environmental factors can cause colon cancer, the food and chemicals we are unintentionally exposed to can also play an important part.
 Let’s take a look at five hazardous chemicals capable of stimulating the development of colon cancer:

-- Heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs) are chemicals found in grilled foods that have become charred.
-They occur due to heat reacting with the fats found in meat, resulting in toxic smoke.
-If such foods are eaten regularly, these chemicals can accumulate in the body and have the potential to cause colon cancer as well as breast, lung and stomach cancer.
+are chemicals found in grilled foods that have become charred.
+They occur due to heat reacting with the fats found in meat, which results in toxic smoke.
+If one eats such foods regularly, these chemicals can accumulate in the body.
+Subsequently, they can cause colon as well as breast, lung and stomach cancer.

-- Acrylamide is a chemical found in food that has been deep fried or baked at high temperatures, for instance, French fries, crunchy breads and biscuits.
-It is especially prevalent in foods that have been fried in oil which has been used repeatedly, on more than two occasions.
-Oils have been found to produce this chemical as their quality deteriorates from repeated use.
+is a chemical we find in food that has been deep fried or baked at high temperatures.
+For instance, french fries, crunchy breads and biscuits.
+It is especially prevalent in foods that have been fried in oil that has been used repeatedly, meaning on more than two occasions.
+This is because the quality of oils deteriorates with repeated use and as a result produces Acrylamide.
 When this chemical is allowed to build up in the body over time, it can increase the risk of cancer in the digestive system.
-Additionally, if the smoke produced by the aforementioned oils is ingested, it can result in an increased risk of lung cancer.
+Additionally, if we ingest the smoke produced by the aforementioned oils, it can result in an increased risk of lung cancer.

-- Nitrate nitrite is a chemical substance used as preservative, giving processed meat products their red and pink colorings, such as sausages, ham, bacon, sour pork, Chinese style sausage and salted beef.
-Nitrite reacts with the amine-based ingredients in these products and amino acids present in the stomach to produce nitrosamines, a chemical capable of causing cancer in various bodily organs, including the pancreas, esophagus, bladder, liver, kidneys, stomach and colon.
-If such chemicals cannot be avoided, their intake should at least be reduced.
+is a chemical substance used as a preservative.
+It is what gives processed meat products their red and pink colorings.
+This includes sausages, ham, bacon, sour pork, Chinese style sausage and salted beef.
+To explain, Nitrite reacts with the amine-based ingredients in these products along with the amino acids present in the stomach to produce nitrosamines.
+This chemical is capable of causing cancer in various bodily organs, including the pancreas, esophagus, bladder, liver, kidneys, stomach and colon.
+Thus, if we cannot avoid such chemicals, we must at least reduce its intake.

-- Organophosphate is found in pesticides, so it may be found on contaminated fruits and vegetables.
-Surveys have found that, of the insecticides used in the agricultural industry, the most commonly used are those containing organophosphate.
-Furthermore, in today’s society with a preference for immediate results, how many of us are still cooking our own food at home?
-Also, how many of those cooking at home are paying enough attention when buying fruit and vegetables to ensure that they are grown organically, or that they are properly washing their food before eating it?
-Studies have been linking this chemical with the onset of acute myeloid leukemia, brain cancer, lymphatic cancer and cancer of the digestive system.
+is what we find in pesticides.
+This means we can find it in contaminated fruits and vegetables.
+Surveys have found that, of the insecticides used in the agricultural industry, the most common ones are those containing organophosphate.
+Now the questions that arise are, firstly, in today’s society with a preference for immediate results, how many of us are still cooking our own food at home?
+Also, how many of us cooking at home pay enough attention to ensure that the fruits and vegetables we buy are organically grown?
+Finally, how many of us are properly washing our purchases before eating it?
+It is crucial to be aware because studies have been linking this chemical with the onset of acute myeloid leukemia, brain cancer, lymphatic cancer and cancer of the digestive system.

-- Acetaldehyde is contained in alcohol, so regular drinking can increase the presence of this chemical in the body, making it difficult to be flushed out in a timely manner.
-This can eventually lead to destruction of the body’s DNA and stimulate the production of numerous types of cancer-causing genes.
+is a chemical ingredient in alcohol.
+Hence, regular drinking can increase the presence of this chemical in the body, making it difficult for the body to flush it out in a timely manner.
+This can eventually lead to destruction of the body’s DNA.
+Moreover, it can stimulate the production of numerous types of cancer-causing genes.

-Apart from careful selection of foods, and constantly taking great care of our physical and mental health, it is important that we inspect our stools regularly, focusing on their color and appearance, as this is an effective, easy-to-do way to carry out basic health screening that anyone is capable of doing at home.
-In cases where the stools have undergone a sudden change in color, shape and form for no apparent reason, this should also necessitate a doctor’s appointment for a diagnosis, including carrying out a colonoscopy or treatment.
+Apart from careful selection of foods, and constantly taking great care of our physical and mental health, it is important that we inspect our stools regularly, focusing on their color and appearance.
+This is because it is an effective, easy-to-do way to carry out basic health screening.
+And anyone is capable of doing it at home.
+In cases where the stools have undergone a sudden change in color, shape and form for no apparent reason, make a doctor’s appointment for a diagnosis.
+It may require a colonoscopy or treatment.
 Click to read more